 GRANT COMPLETION AND DOCUMENTATION REQUIREMENTS

 Grant funds must be utilized to complete the proposed project within six months of the grant award.
-Grantees are required to document and share what they learned from accomplishing the readiness activity and its impact.
+Grantees are required to document and share what they learned from accomplishing the readiness activity and its impact and report this information back to CERF+.
 Creative ways to share information such as videos, blog posts, and other media are encouraged and may be shared publicly as an education and outreach tool to help other artists safeguard their career.
 For examples, click here.

 Jewelry artist Lynsey Richelle received a grant to purchase equipment that increased the air quality in her small studio.
 She made this video to educate others on what she learned in the process.